Ingesting Events

 You can filter events and event deliveries by date, time, status and endpoints respectively.

-Every hour Convoy tokenizes the entire webhook payload this enables you to search (using full-text search) the entire payload for any value in any field which enables you debug issues faster.
+Every hour Convoy tokenizes the entire webhook payload this enables you to search (using full-text search) the entire payload for any value in any field that enables you to debug issues faster.
 Search tokens are retained till they are deleted at the end of the search retention period.